Biden speech takeaways: More conciliation than conflict

 The president brought back an idea from last year to put a minimum tax on billionaires so they don’t pay a lower rate than many middle-class households.
 Biden had pitched a 20% tax on the income and unrealized financial gains of households worth $100 million or more.
 The administration estimated it would generate $360 billion over 10 years.
 That would in theory help fund some priorities and possibly reduce the deficit.

-But Biden’s tax plan might be more about scoring political points, as he couldn’t get it past West Virginia Democrat Joe Manchin in the Senate last year.
+But Biden’s tax plan might be more about scoring political points.
+He couldn’t get it past Sen. Joe Manchin, D-W.Va., in the Senate last year.

 “Americans are tired of being played for suckers,” Biden said.